TheCaptain989/radarr-striptracks/README.md

 This is a development and test repository.
 Visit the [production repository and branch](https://github.com/linuxserver/docker-mods/tree/radarr-striptracks) for stable/production releases.

 # About
-A [Docker Mod](https://github.com/linuxserver/docker-mods) for the LinuxServer.io Radarr/Sonarr v3 Docker container that adds a script to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages.
+A [Docker Mod](https://github.com/linuxserver/docker-mods) for the LinuxServer.io Radarr/Sonarr v3 Docker container that adds a script to automatically strip out unwanted audio and subtitle tracks, keeping only the desired languages.

 **Beginning with version 2.0 of this mod, it only supports v3 or later of Radarr/Sonarr.
 For legacy Radarr/Sonarr v2 please use mod release 1.3 or earlier**